Overview

 Files on the destination folder will be overwritten; however, if this directory contains other information (including other .feature files) you may need to remove them before generating the .feature files into this directory.

-Configurations for Exporting/Generating Cucumber .feature Files from Xray
+Configurations for exporting/generating Cucumber .feature files from Xray

-Parameter | Command line parameter | Description | Mandatory/optional | Example |
+parameter | command line parameter | description | mandatory/optional | example |

 ---|---|---|---|---|

-issueKeys | xray.issueKeys | Issue keys of direct or indirect references to Cucumber/Gherkin tests/scenarios (e.g., Test issue keys), delimited by comma | Mandatory (optional if filterId is used instead) | CALC-1,CALC-2 |
+issueKeys | xray.issueKeys | issue keys of direct or indirect references to Cucumber/Gherkin tests/scenarios (e.g., Test issue keys), delimited by comma | mandatory (or optional if filterId is used instead) | CALC-1,CALC-2 |

-filterId | xray.filterId | ID of the Jira filter containing direct or indirect references to Cucumber/Gherkin tests/scenarios | Mandatory (optional if issueKeys is used instead) | 12000 |
+filterId | xray.filterId | id of the Jira filter containing direct or indirect references to Cucumber/Gherkin tests/scenarios | mandatory (or optional if issueKeys is used instead) | 12000 |

-outputDir | xray.outputDir | Output directory where the .feature files should be extracted to | Mandatory | features/ |
+outputDir | xray.outputDir | output directory where the .feature files should be extracted to | mandatory | features/ |

 Examples

-Export Cucumber/Gherkin test scenarios from Xray to a local directory, based on the given Issue keys
+Export Cucumber/Gherkin test scenarios from Xray to a local directory, based on the given issue keys

-In this example, you will:
+In this example we will:

-- Export two existing Cucumber/Gherkin Test Issues from Xray; these Issue keys could also be referring to story Issues, Test Plans, etc. (Xray will find out the related Cucumber/Gherkin Tests and export those).
+- export two existing Cucumber/Gherkin Test issues from Xray; these issue keys could also be referring to story issues, Test Plans, etc (Xray will find out the related Cucumber/Gherkin Tests and export those)

-- Generate the corresponding .feature file(s), on a local directory.
+- generate the corresponding .feature file(s), on a local directory

-<dependency> <groupId>app.getxray</groupId> <artifactId>xray-maven-plugin</artifactId> <version>0.8.0</version> <scope>test</scope> <configuration> <cloud>true</cloud> <clientId>215FFD69FE46447280000000000</clientId> <clientSecret>1c00f8f22f56a8684d7c18cd61470000000</clientSecret> <issueKeys>CALC-1,CALC-2</issueKeys> <outputDir>features/</outputDir> </configuration> </dependency>
+<dependency> <groupId>app.getxray</groupId> <artifactId>xray-maven-plugin</artifactId> <version>0.7.3</version> <scope>test</scope> <configuration> <cloud>true</cloud> <clientId>215FFD69FE46447280000000000</clientId> <clientSecret>1c00f8f22f56a8684d7c18cd61470000000</clientSecret> <issueKeys>CALC-1,CALC-2</issueKeys> <outputDir>features/</outputDir> </configuration> </dependency>

-<dependency> <groupId>app.getxray</groupId> <artifactId>xray-maven-plugin</artifactId> <version>0.8.0</version> <scope>test</scope> <configuration> <cloud>false</cloud> <jiraBaseUrl>https://myjiraserver</jiraBaseUrl> <jiraUsername>someuser</jiraUsername> <jiraPassword>somepass</jiraPassword> <issueKeys>CALC-1,CALC-2</issueKeys> <outputDir>features/</outputDir> </configuration> </dependency>
+<dependency> <groupId>app.getxray</groupId> <artifactId>xray-maven-plugin</artifactId> <version>0.7.3</version> <scope>test</scope> <configuration> <cloud>false</cloud> <jiraBaseUrl>https://myjiraserver</jiraBaseUrl> <jiraUsername>someuser</jiraUsername> <jiraPassword>somepass</jiraPassword> <issueKeys>CALC-1,CALC-2</issueKeys> <outputDir>features/</outputDir> </configuration> </dependency>

 mvn xray:export-features

-You could also specify some of these options from the command line instead of having them hardcoded in the pom.xml
+We could also specify some of these options from the command line instead of having them hardcoded in the pom.xml

 file.